Martin Herdman: Sporting career

-In 1984, Herdman went to America after being given a tryout as a running back for the Kansas City Chiefs, but was cut from their roster.
+In 1984, Herdman went to America after being given a tryout as a running back for the Kansas City Chiefs of the National Football League, but was cut from their roster.

 Acting career

 Herdman has played regular parts in Bramwell, Coronation Street, Family Affairs, Soldier Soldier, Drop the Dead Donkey, Silent Witness, Wycliffe, The Bill and Midsomer Murders.
-He played the lead role in the 2018 feature film Sink., written and directed by Mark Gillis.
+He played the lead role in the 2018 feature film Sink, written and directed by Mark Gillis.

 Personal life

 Herdman is the father of four sons, the youngest of whom is actor Joshua Herdman of the Harry Potter films.
-He runs the Herdman Family Carpet Shop in St Margarets.
+He ran the Herdman Family Carpet Shop in St Margarets from 1999–2020.
+The business went into insolvency in 2022.